 The existing social media presence of the RCC on Facebook, Twitter and You Tube continued the trend of steady growth, causing more interactions with representatives from all trades of targeted audiences.
 The social media will continue to be used to reach both technical and wider public, disseminating information about the RCC activities as well as raising awareness on its core mission and vision.
-Another very important segment of social media presence is a constant interaction key partners/stakeholders/beneficiaries through sharing their contents relevant for the RCC activities thus positioning the organisation as a leading and relevant pool of information on regional cooperation in SEE.
-The usage of existing social media channels has been constantly all levels of governance; improve relations between media and civil society as actors and factors of democratic development in the WB;
+Another very important segment of social media presence is a constant interaction with key partners/stakeholders/beneficiaries through sharing their contents relevant for the RCC activities thus positioning the organisation as a leading and relevant pool of information on regional cooperation in SEE.
+The usage of existing social media channels has been constantly upgraded by continuously seeking different and more efficient ways to deliver our messages.